20 Online Skills Retirees Are Using To Make Extra Income From Home

 If you’ve ever thought, “People would actually watch this,” you might be right.
 Retirees are finding surprising success creating content around their hobbies: gardening, woodworking, even restoring old tech.

-YouTube pays $3 to $5 per 1,000 views, and that adds up quickly if you have consistent content.
-Throw in brand sponsorships or affiliate links, and suddenly it’s not just a hobby, it’s a business.
+YouTube pays $3 to $5 per 1,000 views, and that adds up fast once a channel grows.
+Add in sponsorships or affiliate links, and it becomes a reliable side hustle for seniors from home.

 The barrier to entry is lower than ever, thanks to smartphones and free editing tools.
 No Hollywood setup needed.
 Just consistency, authenticity, and a camera that works.